-15.6 Following the Initial Period, the Customer will have the right to terminate this Agreement, with or without cause, upon at least ninety (90) days prior written notice to the Company.
-If the Customer delivers a written notice to terminate under this clause 6, the Customer will deliver together with such written notice payment for the remaining period of the Renewal Period.
+15.6 Following the Initial Term, the Customer will have the right to terminate this Agreement, with or without cause, upon at least thirty (30) days prior written notice to PIQ.
+The Customer is responsible for all Product Subscription Fees up to the date of termination.

-15.7 In the event that this Agreement is terminated or expires, all of the Customer’s rights to use the Products and Product Data will immediately terminate, and the Customer will at its expense promptly return, or at the Company’s election destroy, any copies of Products, Product Data and other Confidential Information that are either in the Customer’s possession or under the Customer’s control.
+15.7 In the event that this Agreement is terminated or expires, all of the Customer’s rights to use the Products and Product Data will immediately terminate, and the Customer will (at its expense) promptly return, or at PIQ’s election destroy, any copies of Products, Product Data and other Confidential Information that are either in the Customer’s possession or under the Customer’s control.

-16.1 All notices hereunder will be in writing addressed to the Parties at the respective addresses shown on the Product Schedule.
+16.1 All notices under this Agreement will be in writing addressed to the Parties at the respective addresses shown on the Contract Schedule.

 16.2 Notice will be deemed given: